jkukatzki/foglio/README.md

 # foglio
-foglio is a solution for arranging and manipulating multiple planes playing videos or drawing GLSL shaders.
+foglio is a solution for arranging and manipulating multiple planes that are playing videos or rendering GLSL shaders.

 It is based on the [NAP Framework](https://github.com/napframework/nap).
 A platform for visualization.